 You can also import data directly into the Grid Custom Field from CSV and Excel files.
 You can add several files to a single grid and you can pick from all of the following column types: integer, list, number, string, textarea, checkbox, date, time, and dateTime.

 The Data Mirror, meanwhile, enables you to save grid data straight to your Jira database or to an external database.
-This makes it fast and simple to export data, giving your wider organization instant access to the data, stats, and metrics stored in your Jira instance and to ensure that your data is always backed up.
+This makes it fast and simple to export data, giving your wider organization instant access to the data, stats, and metrics stored in your Jira instance and ensuring that your data is always backed up.

 Jira Value Placeholders